GZhang2/slides/PITCHME.md

 * An experiment was done to curate 20+ phyloreferences based on Brochu (2003)
 * Time needed for tree transcription, phyloreference entry, and validation was recorded
-* Software as well as conceptual issues were documented
+* Software and conceptual issues were documented

 ---